The alternative of the most popular Georgian trek, by mine opinion even better than standard route.

 Day 1: Mestia - Tsvirmi distance 20.km, 1484m and 1020m

 Before I start, I need to stress one thing.
 The description here explains the walking route.
 However, there is a new cablecar which will take you from the edge of Mestia right to the top of Zuruldi ridge - this way, you will skip the harder and less scenic half of the hike - ideal if you reach Mestia before noon and want to start trekking right away.
-I am sure that most of the hikers will take a cable car and there is nothing wrong about it, this "purists" route is here only for the sake of completeness.
-The walk to the cablecar station can be found in the post about Zuruldi ridge, the ride costs only 10 GEL.
+I am sure that most of the hikers will take a cable car (it costs 10 GEL) and there is nothing wrong about it, this "purists" route is here only for the sake of completeness (and for the times when the cablecar is under maintenance, which happens surprisingly often during the high season).
 OK, and now let's get back to the purely walking route.

 The trail starts at Seti Square.
 Leave it by a street heading to the southeast, after 200 meters cross the bridge and turn right.
 Cross another bridge and walk by a museum.